AmrAwnyameen/AmrAwnyameen/README.md

 <h1 align="center">Hi 👋, I'm Amr Awny Ameen</h1>
 <h3 align="center">
-Senior .NET developer with over 5 years of experience in ASP.NET MVC and client-side web development.
-Skilled in developing secure, high-performance applications and working on over 10+ projects.
-Passionate about the strategies in Egypt and other countries in transforming government services and community ecosystems into a digital and data-driven ecosystem to provide public services in a faster and simpler way.
+Senior .NET Developer with over 5 years of experience specializing in the .net stack, including C#, .net core, .net mvc, and as well as client-side web development.
+Adept at developing secure, high-performance applications, with a proven track record of successfully delivering over 10 projects.
+Passionate about leveraging strategies in Egypt and other countries to transform government services and community ecosystems into digital, data-driven systems, aiming to enhance public service delivery in a faster and more efficient manner.
 </h3>

 - 🔭 I’m currently working on [Tahaluf Al Emarat ](https://www.tahaluf.ai)

-- 📄 Know about my experiences [Cv](https://drive.google.com/file/d/1CuQjiCvJLry87BnQSZqX98iCDURRzGeF/view)
+- 📄 Know about my experiences [Cv](https://drive.google.com/file/d/1uS8fkBErZfG_SRBH_hgMpRNQotHFhEs-/view)

 - 📫 How to reach me **amr.awnyameen@gmail.com**